Simplemux/simplemux/README.md

 * In _blast_ flavor, the packet is sent immediately.
 The period defines the interval used to send copies of the packet.

-## Limitations
+## Limitations of this implementation

-- In *network* flavor, only 20-byte headers are supported.
+- In _network_ flavor, only 20-byte IP headers are supported.
+- IPv6 is not supported.

 ## Specifications (IETF drafts)

 The specification of Simplemux can be found here: http://datatracker.ietf.org/doc/draft-saldana-tsvwg-simplemux/.
 It was not adopted by the IETF, although some discussion took place.
-It specifies the *Fast flavor* and the *Normal flavor* (called *Compressed flavor* in the IETF draft).
+It specifies the *Fast * and the *Normal* flavors (called *Compressed flavor* in the IETF draft).

 The specification of Simplemux *Blast flavor* can be found here: https://datatracker.ietf.org/doc/draft-saldana-tsvwg-simplemux-blast/.
 It has never been discussed nor adopted by the IETF.

 ## Logs and statistics

-The program [generates logs](/documentation/logs.md), and some [Perl scripts](/perl) have been built to get statistics and real-time information.
+The tool [generates logs](/documentation/logs.md), and some [Perl scripts](/perl) have been built to get statistics and real-time information.

 ## Research papers